Judge to Durst jurors after delay: 'Where did we leave off?' - WTMJ

 Prosecutors say Durst silenced Berman before she could tell police she helped him cover up the killing of his wife, Kathie, in New York in 1982.

-Durst, who is worth more than an estimated $100 million, is being held without bail.
-He is only charged with Berman’s killing but prosecutors are using his wife’s disappearance and a neighbor’s slaying in Texas to build their case against him.
+Durst, who is worth more than an estimated $100 million, is only charged with Berman’s killing but prosecutors are using his wife’s disappearance and a neighbor’s slaying in Texas to build their case against him.

+He was acquitted in the Texas case after he testified he shot the man in self-defense.
+Prosecutors say he killed Morris Black because Durst was in hiding and the elderly neighbor discovered his identity.

 Prosecutors in Westchester County, New York, said Monday that they were reviewing the killing of Kathie Durst as one of several unsolved homicides.

-During opening statements in Los Angeles, defense lawyer Dick DeGuerin, who defended Durst in Texas, said Durst didn’t kill Berman and doesn’t know who did.
+During opening statements in Los Angeles last year, defense lawyer Dick DeGuerin, who defended Durst in Texas, said Durst didn’t kill Berman and doesn’t know who did.
 But he said his client had found her body, panicked and bolted.

 Durst sent police a cryptic note alerting them to a “cadaver” in the house only to ensure she would be found, DeGuerin said.
 Durst had long denied penning the note.